-- Take it in doses and/or with a frequency higher than intended.
+- Take it in doses and/or with a frequency greater than intended.

 - Mix it with other drugs.

-The risks of adverse adverse effects of Concerta use are minimized in those taking it as directed by a medical professional.
-As mentioned, taking Concerta in doses and for periods of time that exceed prescribed parameters constitutes substance abuse; those who abuse stimulants in this manner often show a number of alarming signs and symptoms of their addiction.
+The risks of adverse effects of Concerta use are minimized among those taking it as directed by medical professionals.
+As mentioned, taking Concerta in doses and for periods of time that exceed prescribed parameters constitutes substance abuse; those who abuse stimulants in this manner often show a number of alarming signs and symptoms of addiction.

-The negative side effects that might indicate someone is abusing Concerta include:
+The negative side effects which might indicate that someone is abusing Concerta include: